Producing slow light in warm alkali vapor using electromagnetically induced transparency: Experimental setup

 \subsection{Leakage of pump beam into the detected probe mode}

-The pump and probe beams are recombined at polarizing beamsplitter PBS 5 before entering the vapor cell.
-The beams, which are orthogonal-linearly-polarized, are passed through a quarter-wave plate (QP 1 in Fig.~\ref{fig:optlayout}) and converted to orthogonal-circularly-polarized as is required for the Zeeman EIT lambda-scheme, before alignment into the vapor cell.
-Irises are inserted to assist in day-to-day alignments.

-A second quarter-wave plate (QP 2) placed after the vapor cell converts the $\sigma^+$ and $\sigma^-$ polarizations back to linear so that the pump can be separated from the probe at a polarizing beamsplitter (PBS 6 in Fig.~\ref{fig:optlayout}).
-A half-wave plate placed just after QP 2 is adjusted so that the probe cleanly transmits through PBS 6 and is focused onto a photodiode, while the pump is reflected away.
-The probe transmission spectrum is recorded via a fast photodiode connected to a digital oscilloscope (see Sec.~\ref{sec:optsetup}\ref{subsec:pulses} above).
-The impedance of the detector is kept low in order to reduce electrical reflections in the BNC cable between the detector and oscilloscope, at the cost of reduced overall voltage signal.

-Polarizing beamsplitter cubes typically provide an extinction of $10^3:1$.
-A half-wave plate is placed before each polarizing beamsplitter to adjust the relative intensity of the beamsplitter outputs.
-The polarizing beamsplitter at which the pump and probe beams are recombined (PBS 5) has the property that 99.5\% of $s$-polarization (light polarization normal to plane of incidence) is reflected whereas only 90\% of $p$-polarized light (light polarization parallel to plane of incidence) is transmitted.
+The pump and probe beams are recombined at polarizing beamsplitter PBS 5, so that the pump is reflected while the probe is transmitted toward the Rb-Ne vapor cell.
+A half-wave plate, placed in each beam before PBS 5, adjusts the relative intensity of the pump and probe beams.
+Because of the large pump beam size, its half-wave plate (10 mm diameter) is located before the beam expander.
+PBS 5 has the property that 99.5\% of $s$-polarization (light polarization normal to plane of incidence) is reflected whereas only 90\% of $p$-polarized light (light polarization parallel to plane of incidence) is transmitted.
 In our setup, $s$ is vertical polarization (perpendicular to the optics table surface) and $p$ is horizontal (parallel to the table surface).
 For this reason the pump beam, which must be strong, is chosen to be $s$-polarized, and the probe is $p$-polarized.

-Because of the large pump beam size, the half-wave plate before PBS 5 for the pump beam is located before the beam expander.
+The combined beams, which are orthogonal-linearly-polarized, are passed through a quarter-wave plate (QP 1 in Fig.~\ref{fig:optlayout}) and converted to orthogonal-circularly-polarized before entering the vapor cell, as is required for the Zeeman EIT $\Lambda$-scheme.
+Irises are inserted to assist in day-to-day alignments.
+A second quarter-wave plate (QP 2) placed after the vapor cell converts the $\sigma^+$ and $\sigma^-$ polarizations back to linear polarization so that the pump can be separated from the probe at a polarizing beamsplitter (PBS 6).
+A half-wave plate placed just after QP 2 is adjusted so that the probe transmits through PBS 6 and is focused onto a photodiode, while the pump is reflected away.
+The probe transmission spectrum is recorded via a fast photodiode connected to a digital oscilloscope.
+The impedance of the detector is kept low (10 k$\Omega$) in order to reduce electrical reflections in the BNC cable between the detector and oscilloscope, at the cost of reduced overall voltage signal.